 About KTH Laser Lab

 The KTH Laser Lab has a mission of doing cutting edge research, providing advanced experimental skills for KTH students and supporting research and development needs of users throughout KTH, other Swedish educational and research organizations as well as industry.
-KTH Laser Lab maintains extensive national collaboration network, Laser-Lab Sweden, which allows our users to find the most efficient and qualified support in overcoming their research and development challenges.
+KTH Laser Lab maintains extensive national collaboration network, Laser-Lab Sweden, which allows local and external users to find the most efficient and qualified support in overcoming their research and development challenges.

 KTH Laser Lab (LLKTH) Research Infrastructure is a cluster of coordinated labs employing coherent light sources as a key tool for the basic and applied research.
 The major experimental facilities and tools at LLKTH are:

 - Time-resolved angle-resolved photoelectron spectroscopy (PI Oscar Tjernberg ).

 - Ultrafast electron microscopy (PI Jonas Weissenrieder ).